oktadev/spring-boot-ionic-example/TUTORIAL.md

 ![Stormpath Login for Ionic](./static/ionic-login.png)

-If you don’t see this screen, it’s possible you’re still logged in.
-Clearing your local storage will fix this, or you can continue below to add the ability to logout.

 In `src/pages/home.html`, add a logout link to the header and a paragraph in the content section that shows the currently logged in user.

 ```html